scoreperkins/Allegheny-Computer-Science-102-F2020-cs102-F2020-practical1/writing/reflection.md

 - `cd converter`: TODO explain this command
 - `poetry install`: TODO explain this command
-- `cd ..`: TODO explain this command
+- `cd ..`: The command cd .. moves us back to the parent directory of the current directory.

 ## Please use one paragraph to explain the meaning of the following code segment